Pittsburgh Post-Gazette: Strike, consolidation, new competition

 On May 17, 1992, a strike by workers for the Press shut down publication of the Press; the joint operating agreement meant that the Post-Gazette also ceased to publish.
 During the strike, the Scripps Howard company sold the Press to the Block family, owners of the Post-Gazette.
 The Blocks did not resume printing the Press, and when the labor issue was resolved and publishing resumed, the Post-Gazette became the city's major paper, under the full masthead name Pittsburgh Post-Gazette Sun-Telegraph/The Pittsburgh Press.
 The Block ownership did not take this opportunity to address labor costs, which had led to sale of the Press.
 This would come back to haunt them and lead to financial problems (see "Financial Challenges" below).

 During the strike, publisher Richard Mellon Scaife expanded his paper, the Greensburg Tribune-Review, based in the county seat of adjoining Westmoreland County, where it had published for years.
 While maintaining the original paper in its facilities in Greensburg, he expanded it with a new Pittsburgh edition to serve the city and its suburbs.
 Scaife named this paper the Pittsburgh Tribune-Review.
 Scaife has invested significant amounts of capital into upgraded facilities, separate offices and newsroom on Pittsburgh's North Side and a state of the art production facility in Marshall Township north of Pittsburgh in Allegheny County.
 Relations between the Post-Gazette and Tribune-Review, during its existence as a local print publication, were often competitive and frequently hostile, given Scaife's longstanding distaste for what he considered the Blocks' liberalism.

-On November 14, 2011, the Post-Gazette revived the Pittsburgh Press as an afternoon online newspaper.

-On February 12, 2014, the paper purchased a new distribution facility in suburban Findlay Township, Pennsylvania.

-In 2015, the paper moved into a new, state-of-the-art office building on the North Shore on a portion of the former site of Three Rivers Stadium, ending 53 years in the former Press building and more than two centuries in Downtown.
-Block Communications, feeling that the building is being greatly underutilized considering its proximity to Point State Park, still owns the building and plans to have the property redeveloped.
+On 14 November 2011 the Post-Gazette revived the Pittsburgh Press as an afternoon online newspaper.
+On 12 February 2014, the paper purchased a new distribution facility in suburban Findlay Township, Pennsylvania.
+In 2015 the paper moved into a new, state-of-the-art office building on the North Shore on a portion of the former site of Three Rivers Stadium, ending 53 years in the former Press building and more than two centuries in Downtown.
+Block Communications sold the downtown Post-Gazette building in 2019 to DiCicco Development, Inc., a developer headquartered in Moon Township, for $13.25 million.
+As of late 2022, DiCicco Development was still deciding what type of use might work best on the property.